Swiss scandal haunts HSBC's former boss Stephen Green

 The Household deal was one of a string of acquisitions undertaken by then chairman John Bond, who wanted to shake-up HSBC's traditionally cautious approach to banking and give it a U.S. presence to match its strong Asian and European businesses.

-Bond, who later went on to chair British telecoms firm Vodafone (VOD.L) and mining group Xstrata (GLEN.L), also oversaw the purchase of the Swiss bank at the center of the tax storm.
+Bond, who later went on to chair British telecoms firm Vodafone and mining group Xstrata, also oversaw the purchase of the Swiss bank at the centre of the tax storm.

-Former bankers at HSBC say the bank lost its way with deals such as Household and Edmond Safra's Republic National Bank of New York and its Swiss arm in 1999, hiring people with less discipline and not keeping control of what was going on in the new corners of the organization.

 But Green made it through largely intact.
 HSBC did not need a state-funded rescue.